yamisagi/next-event-insight/README.md

 https://github.com/yamisagi/next-event-insight/assets/84624853/f1e4c752-fa70-4712-b350-311385ca8f29

- This project is a Next.js app that will show the upcoming events and the latest news about the event.
+ This project is a Next.js app that will show the upcoming events and the out dated events.
+And you can search for the events by title or filter them by cities, categories, starting date, and ending date.
 I will be using the Custom API to fetch the data and display it on the app.
 I will be using the Tailwind CSS framework to style the app.
 And it is for Erciyes Bootcamp graduation project.